see-world/judy.li/_governance/why-engineering-projects-lose-control.md

 | **Change control** | Structured evaluation, approval, and release | Silent drift between design intent and built reality |
 | **Information flow** | Confirmed distribution to all affected parties | Approved changes that never reach the field |

-These are the same four capabilities formalised in **ISO 19650** (information requirements and delivery planning) and **ISO 9001 §7.5** (control of documented information).
+These are the same four capabilities formalized in **ISO 19650** (information requirements and delivery planning) and **ISO 9001 §7.5** (control of documented information).
 The vocabulary is newer than the discipline.

 ---